 Request to receive a rating (score) for your wine from us today by calling +1 (310) 467-5582 or writing to Joey@SommelierCompany.com.
 Once we receive your wines, we guarantee to send the assessment and score within two weeks.

-Review are made available to producer for their promotional use, or simply for honing their wine making processes.
+Reviews are made available to producers for their promotional use, or simply for honing their wine making processes.
 Outstanding reviews are often distributed to our nationwide network of wine professionals, and to our consumer following.

 If you believe your wines stand up to scrutiny and would benefit from an in-depth review, contact us:

 While an individual’s enjoyment of a wine may be a matter of taste, professional commentary on wine quality should seek to be as rigorously objective as possible, put forward in terms that can be clearly defined and with criteria that is measurable to a reasonable degree of precision by experienced experts.